-The Dutch infrastructure consists of (rail) roads and structures such as locks, bridges and tunnels.
-This infrastructure contributes to our society and economy.
-While the existing infrastructure is ageing, its use is increasing.
-Each year, the operators together spend approximately 6 billion euros on maintaining the existing infrastructure.
-Knowing the condition and load of the infrastructure can form the basis for well-considered decisions on repair, renovation and replacement.
+The Dutch infrastructure consists of (rail) roads and structures, such as locks, bridges and tunnels.
+This infrastructure carries our society and economy.
+While the existing infrastructure is obsolete, its use is increasingly intensive.

-Monitoring and traffic load.
-Monitoring of civil engineering structures, roads and railways helps to determine the current situation more accurately and sometimes even more cheaply.
-By using the measurement data as input for a predictive model, more accurate insight into the future condition and residual lifespan.
+Monitoring of structures, roads and railways helps to determine the current condition.
+Using the measurement data as input for a predictive model provides more accurate insight into the future condition and residual lifespan.
 Improved condition forecasting saves on costs and prevents traffic disruption without compromising safety.

-Safety and risk analysis of the infrastructure (probabilistic).
-This includes research and innovation in the field of water safety, tunnel safety, structural safety and the investigation of the actual traffic load on civil engineering structures.
+TNO conducts research and innovation in the field of water, tunnel and structural safety as well as research into the actual traffic load of structures.

 TNO is committed to sustainable infrastructure: